Medically reviewed by Drugs.com. Last updated on Dec 17, 2020.

 Strep throat usually causes throat pain and difficulty swallowing.
 This photo of strep throat shows inflammation and red spots, caused by the infection.

-Streptococcal bacteria are highly contagious.
-They can spread through airborne droplets when someone with the infection coughs or sneezes, or through shared food or drinks.
+Streptococcal bacteria are contagious.
+They can spread through droplets when someone with the infection coughs or sneezes, or through shared food or drinks.
 You can also pick up the bacteria from a doorknob or other surface and transfer them to your nose, mouth or eyes.

 Several factors can increase your risk of strep throat infection: